Inner South London

 Low awareness of Sudden Arrhythmic Death (SAD) among GPs and a lack of clear guidelines for urgent referral of at-risk patients contribute to missed diagnoses.

-The Royal College of General Practitioners supports joint working to raise awareness of Sudden Adult Cardiac Death syndrome among GPs and has consulted the British Heart Foundation on this.
-They …
+The Royal College of General Practitioners acknowledges the concerns, describes its role in GP training and standards, and references existing curriculum and resources related to cardiovascular disease and sudden adult cardiac death.
+It supports joint working to raise awareness among GPs and has consulted the British Heart Foundation.

 Luna Lesko